 You can sell digital files on The Game Crafter.
 Why would you want to do that?
 You may want to sell a print and play version of your game.
 Or you may use The Game Crafter to make maps and GM screens for your RPG, and now you can sell a PDF copy of the handbook as a complete kit.
 You may be a Tarotist who uses The Game Crafter to sell your decks, but you want to include a meanings PDF to people who bought the deck.
 There is an endless number of reasons you may want to include some files with your game, or as a game.

-To use this feature you simply edit your game, and you’ll see this component type in the component list:
+To use this feature you simply edit your game, and you’ll see this component type on the right.

 Here you can upload files and designate whether they are to be given away free or only available after the game has been purchased.